nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Ui](images/piechart.png)

 **Tips:**
-- Use the `pie` command to get a quick overview of class sizes, which is particularly useful for planning and class allocation.
 - Make sure the data is up-to-date before using the `pie` command for accurate visualisation.

 [Back to Table of Contents](#table-of-contents)